noamross/mgcv-esa-2018/links_and_bibliography.md

    approaches
 -  [Gavin's GAM-centric blog](https://www.fromthebottomoftheheap.net/): Lots of post of experimenting with new features, packages, and edge cases for GAMs.
--  [A post on GAMs by Kim Larsen at Stitchfix](https://multithreaded.stitchfix.com/blog/2015/07/30/gam/): This introduced GAMs from a machine-learning perspective:
+-  [A post on GAMs by Kim Larsen at Stitchfix](https://multithreaded.stitchfix.com/blog/2015/07/30/gam/): This introduces GAMs from a machine-learning perspective.
 -  [Stack Overflow questions and answers about mgcv](https://stats.stackexchange.com/questions/tagged/mgcv) (many answered by Gavin!)

 # Bibliography